-DEBRA S. MURRAY, C.P.A., Director of the Office of Budget and Finance, holds a B.S. degree in Accounting from Frostburg State University.
-She was appointed Finance Director in 1995.
-She served as Assistant Director of the Office of Budget and Finance from 1993 until her appointment as Director.
-Prior to her employment with Washington County she held the position of audit manager with a regional public accounting firm.
-She is a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, the Government Finance Officers Association of the United States and Canada ("GFOA") and the Maryland Government Finance Officers Association.
+KIMBERLY K. EDLUND, C.P.A., Director of Budget and Finance, is a summa cum laude graduate from Shepherd University with a B.S. degree in Accounting.
+She earned a Master of Business Administration degree from Frostburg State University.
+Mrs. Edlund was hired by Washington County in 1995 as the Assistant Director of Budget and Finance and was promoted to Director in 2014.
+Prior to her employment with Washington County she was a Senior Accountant with a regional public accounting firm.
+She is a member of the American Institute of Certified Public Accountants, the Maryland Association of Certified Public Accountants, and the Maryland Government Finance Officers Association.

-JOHN M. MARTIRANO, County Attorney, holds a B.A. degree, cum laude, from West Virginia University and a J.D. degree from the University of Pittsburgh, School of Law.
+JOHN M. MARTIRANO, County Attorney, holds a B.A. degree, cum laude, from West Virginia University and a J.D. degree from the University of Pittsburgh School of Law.
 He was admitted to the Maryland Bar in 1990 and to the West Virginia Bar in 1994.
 He was in private practice with Miles & Stockbridge from 1990 to 1993 and with Steptoe & Johnson from 1993 to 1996.
 He was a Senior Surety Claim Attorney with The St. Paul Companies, Inc. (formerly USF&G) from 1996 to 1999.
 Mr. Martirano was appointed Assistant County Attorney for Washington County in 1999 and Deputy County Attorney in 2004.
 He was appointed County Attorney in 2005.
 He is a 2010 graduate of Leadership Maryland and a 2006 graduate of Leadership Hagerstown (now known as Leadership Washington County).
-Mr. Martirano is active in numerous community organizations including the United Way Board of Directors and the Barbara Ingram School for the Arts Foundation Board of Directors.
+Mr. Martirano is active in numerous community organizations, including serving on the board of directors of Hospice of Washington County.
 He is also a member of the American, Maryland and Washington County Bar Associations.